It doesn’t matter if you’re building your first website or if you already have a few under your belt: You want to save

 It’s worth mentioning that the size of the dedicated hosting market across the world is growing each year.

 Does this mean you need to have a dedicated server?
 It depends on the size of your website and the amount of traffic you’re bringing in.

 Your website will perform better if you do, but depending on the size of your site right now, it’s not completely necessary.

 But if you decide to upgrade or change your server at some point in the future, there will be additional costs associated with that transition, including some possible down time on your site.
 Remember: It’s almost always worth the extra money to ensure that your website stays up.
 The amount you lose due to a downed website compared to the amount you pay for keeping it up can be staggering.

 Lots of business owners just want to host their website on their own.
 They have a technical background and don’t think it will be a problem.
 For example, there might be an IT firm that takes away from its client focus to run its own hosting.

 But just because you have the ability to self-host, doesn’t mean that you should.
-I’m not saying this to discourage you, but I don’t want to see you have to deal with hidden or unexpected costs.
+We’re not saying this to discourage you, but we don’t want to see you have to deal with hidden or unexpected costs.